Seagate/cortx-prvsnr/test/deploy/kubernetes/README.md

 ```
 <br>

-Deploy Provisioner Deployment POD **(Run Only on Master Node)**
+Deploy Provisioner Deployment POD **(Run Only on Primary Node)**

-Run deploy.sh script to setup Runtime PODs on each nodes (example: 1 Control POD running on master node, Storage/Data POD running on all nodes).
+Run deploy.sh script to setup Runtime PODs on each nodes (example: 1 Control POD running on primary node, Storage/Data POD running on all nodes).
 Each Runtime POD will have Init Container (Provisioner Deployment) which will execute cortx_setup config apply and cluster bootstrap commands.
 ```bash
 Note: Before running the deploy.sh script, In test/deploy/kubernetes/solution-config/cluster.yaml Make changes according to the number of nodes in the cluster.yaml and config.yaml.